 We use KVA for transformer rating, (KVA means Kilo volt Ampere).
 To determine the size of the transformer, it is important to determine the load by KVA.

-However, Transformers are mostly used for the purpose of power distribution, that’s why common standard KVA transformers are common to use.
+However, Transformers are mostly used for the purpose of power distribution, that’s why common standard KVA transformers are commonly used.

 Two types of transformer KVA ratings are mentioned below.